Lakr233/ChatClientKit/README.md

 ## Highlights
 - **One `ChatService` protocol** powering Remote (OpenAI-style), MLX, and Apple Intelligence clients with interchangeable APIs.
+- **Responses API ready** via `RemoteResponsesChatClient` for OpenAI/OpenRouter `/v1/responses` with streaming chunks.
-- **Streaming built-in** via `AsyncSequence` and Server-Sent Events, including structured reasoning and tool-call payloads.
+- **Streaming built-in** via `AsyncSequence` and Server-Sent Events, including structured reasoning, image, and tool-call payloads.
 - **Swift-first ergonomics** thanks to `ChatRequestBuilder` and `ChatMessageBuilder`, letting you compose prompts declaratively.
 - **Tooling aware**: Tool call routing, request supplements, and custom headers/body fields for provider-specific knobs.
 - **Observability ready** with the included `ChatServiceErrorCollector` and the shared `Logger` dependency.